Tyrone Goard

 Tyrone Goard (born April 30, 1990) is an American former football wide receiver.
 He was signed as an undrafted free agent by the Cincinnati Bengals in 2013.
 He played college football at Eastern Kentucky.
-He has also spent time with the Pittsburgh Power, Portland Thunder, Philadelphia Soul, Winnipeg Blue Bombers, Los Angeles KISS, Portland Steel and Tampa Bay Storm In his spare time he enjoys hanging out with his best friend Ammar.
+He also spent time with the Pittsburgh Power, Portland Thunder, Philadelphia Soul, Winnipeg Blue Bombers, Los Angeles KISS, Portland Steel and Tampa Bay Storm.

-Early years
+Early life

 He attended Capital High School in Charleston, West Virginia.
 He was selected to the second team all-state at the Division 3A level.
 He had 53 receptions for 879 receiving yards and nine receiving touchdowns in his senior season of high school.

 College career

 He played college football at Eastern Kentucky University.
 He was selected to the 2011 All-OVC second team.

 Professional career

-Cincinnati Bengals

 On April 27, 2013, he signed with the Cincinnati Bengals as an undrafted free agent following the 2013 NFL draft.
 On August 18, 2013, he was released by the Bengals.